CDCgov/NEDSS-Infrastructure/terraform/aws/modules/development/sftp-lambda-preprocessor/README.md

+# Terraform AWS Module: development/sftp-lambda-preprocessor

+## Description

-# CSV to HL7 Transformer Lambda (Terraform Deployment)
+This module is used to deploy and configure NBS7 development resources for CSV to HL7 Transformer Lambda

-## What This Does

-This Terraform project:
+This module:

 - Creates three SNS topics for notifications
 - Deploys three Lambda functions that
 - converts each row in an uploaded CSV file to HL7 format
 - splits a multi HL7 message "dat" file
 - untested code to split a multi OBR HL7 message
 - Triggers Lambda on `csv,dat,hl7` uploads to the specified S3 bucket, currently the triggers are based on one users incoming directory, others can be modified/added manually
 - Publishes success/error results to SNS
 - subscribes an email address to SNS topics (confirm before uploading test files)